-PetSmart is one of the most convenient pet stores throughout America, making them a favorite destination for pet purchasing.
-Depending on your state regulations, you may be considering purchasing a pet turtle from PetSmart.
+PetSmart is one of the most convenient pet stores throughout America, making it a favorite destination for pet purchasing.
+Depending on your state regulations, you may be considering purchasing a pet turtle there.

-Keep reading to learn how much turtles cost at PetSmart and other stores, as well as some tips about choosing the best purchasing location for your pet turtle.
+Keep reading to learn how much turtles cost at PetSmart and other stores, along with tips about choosing the best purchasing location for a pet turtle.

 How Much Are Turtles at PetSmart?

-The price of turtles from PetSmart ranges from about $25 to $40.
-The exact price depends on your location and, more importantly, the type of turtle you select.
+The price of a turtle from PetSmart ranges from about $25 to $40.
+The exact price depends on your location and more importantly, the type of turtle you select.

-Red-eared sliders are the cheapest of these three varieties because they are the most common pet turtle.
+The red-eared slider is the cheapest of these three varieties because it’s the most common pet turtle.
 Red-eared sliders go for about $25 at PetSmart.
-They are named after the red stripe by their ears and are native to the US and Mexico.
+They are named after the red stripe by their ears and are native to the U.S. and Mexico.
 You can find red-eared sliders at most pet stores that sell turtles.

-Painted turtles are also very common and affordable.
-They cost about $30 from PetSmart.
-It is widespread over North America, which is why they are so affordable.
+Painted turtles are also common and affordable.
+They cost about $30 at PetSmart.
+They are widespread over North America, which is why they are so affordable.
 Much like red-eared sliders, you should be able to find painted turtles at most pet stores that sell turtles.

 The African sideneck turtle is the most expensive type at PetSmart.
 It normally sells for about $40.
-The higher price is since they aren’t common in the United States by nature.
-But it is easy to raise in captivity, making it a common turtle pet everywhere.
+The higher price is because it’s not common in the United States in the wild.
+But it is easy to raise in captivity, making it a relatively common pet turtle.

 How Much Is a Turtle at Other Pet Stores?

-In comparison to many places, PetSmart is more expensive for turtles.
-Although the turtles are not outrageously priced, you are still paying more at PetSmart than other pet stores, especially those specializing in exotic pets.
+In comparison to many other places, PetSmart is expensive for turtles.
+Although the turtles are not outrageously priced, you are still paying more at PetSmart than many other pet stores, especially those specializing in exotic pets.

-You can find turtles at much lower prices on online sites, such as Backwater Reptiles.
-For example, red-eared sliders go for about $15 on most online stores, whereas they are about $10 more expensive at PetSmart.
+You can find turtles for much lower prices online, such as at Backwater Reptiles.
+For example, red-eared sliders go for about $15 at most online stores, whereas they are about $10 more expensive at PetSmart.
 The same is true of turtles sold at specialty exotic pet stores.

-Some stores offer turtles at the same price, though.
-Most other convenient pet stores sell their turtles for about the same amount.
+Some stores offer turtles at the same price, though, including most other convenient pet stores.
 Petco, for instance, sells turtles for about the same price as PetSmart.

 Why Is PetSmart More Expensive?

-The reason why PetSmart, Petco, and other similar pet stores are more expensive is that you’re paying for the convenience these stores offer.
-You can get the turtle the same day just by running a quick errand to your local pet store.
+The reason that PetSmart, Petco, and other similar pet stores are more expensive is that you’re paying for the convenience that these stores offer.
+You can get the turtle the same day just by going to your local pet store.

-In comparison, online stores typically specialize in turtles, which means they have more turtles to sell.
-This makes their prices more affordable and much fairer based on the type.
+In comparison, online stores typically specialize in various turtle breeds, which means they have more turtles to sell.
+This makes their prices more affordable and much fairer depending on the type.
 The downside of these websites is that you have to wait for your turtle to arrive.